Pometry/Raphtory/docs/user-guide/ingestion/2_direct-updates.md

 !!! info

-    If your data doesn't have any timestamps, you can just set a constant value like `1` for all additions into the graph.
+    If your data doesn't have any timestamps, you can just set a constant value, such as `1`, for all additions into the graph.

 /// tab | :fontawesome-brands-python: Python